-Present day inundation and erosion risk is medium to high for some assets in low-lying areas, including the camp ground at Pelican Bay, access road to Inskip Point, and infrastructure (including the car park) at Bullock Point ferry terminal.
+Present day inundation and erosion risk is medium to high for some assets in low-lying areas, including the camp ground at Pelican Bay, access road to Inskip Point, and infrastructure (including the carpark) at Bullock Point ferry terminal.

-A large portion of this locality is currently under environmental management and this should be maintained to facilitate ecosystem adaptation.
+A large portion of this locality is currently under the environmental management and conservation zone.
+This should be maintained to facilitate ecosystem adaptation.